Scope of Practice

 The role of an NTP is to provide non-biased health and nutrition information to friends, neighbors, associates, and the community.
-They educate the public on the cost/benefit of eating unprocessed, local, fresh, nutrient dense foods and quality nutritional products that support restoration of chronic nutritional deficiencies as well as lifestyle and environmental factors that contribute to these deficiencies.
+They educate the public on the cost/benefit of eating unprocessed, local, fresh, nutrient-dense foods and quality nutritional products that support chronic nutritional deficiencies as well as lifestyle and environmental factors that contribute to these deficiencies.

-• Adheres to the NTA Code of Ethics
+- Adheres to the NTA Practitioner Code of Ethics

 Code of Ethics

-• An NTA professional will choose whom he or she will serve.
+- An NTA professional will choose whom they will serve.
 Having undertaken a client, however, they may not neglect the client unless discharged.
 The member may discontinue service only after giving due notice to the client.

-• An NTA professional will not reveal the confidences entrusted in the course of consultations, unless required to do so by law.
+- An NTA professional will not reveal the confidences entrusted during consultations unless required to do so by law.
 NTA professionals will comply with relevant HIPPA guidelines.

 - The professional of the Nutritional Therapy Association will guard the public and themselves against any nutritional counselor deficient in moral character or professional competence.
 They will obey all laws, uphold the dignity and honor of the profession, and accept its self-imposed disciplines.
 They will oppose without hesitation illegal or unethical conduct of fellow members.